 More Dog Breeds and Further Research

-Before you decide to adopt a Brussels griffon, be sure to do plenty of research.
-Talk to other Brussels griffon owners, reputable breeders, and rescue groups to learn more.
+Before adopting a Brussels griffon, talk to other Brussels griffon owners, reputable breeders, and rescue groups to learn more.